dengqiaoyu/Parallel_Optimization/assignment/1/write-up.md

 1. What is the speedup due to SIMD parallelization?
 What is the speedup due to multi-core parallelization?

-   1. 2.64X
+   1. 2.64X from ISPC-nontask over serial
-   2. 17.03X
+   2. 21.7X from ISPC-task over serial

 2. Does your modification improve SIMD speedup?
 Does it improve multi-core speedup (i.e., the benefit of moving from ISPC without- tasks to ISPC with tasks)?
 Please explain why.

-   Set the values in array in order, which means that two adjcent elements have very few difference.
+   Set the values in array to 2.9999f, which means all the elements have the same computation cost.

    1. Yes
    2. No
    3. if the data in the 4-wide vector are relatively close to each other, which means that they have the same computation cost, in that situation the ALU in the same core will seldom stay idle when performing SIMD instruction.
 So this type of data will utilize the advantage of SIMD most.
-Since it only improve the performance when executing SIMD program, it does not improve the multiple core performance over SIMD program without tasks.
+Since it only improve the performance when executing SIMD program, it does not affect the multiple core performance over SIMD program without tasks since from the computation is well distributed by assigning 64 tasks.

 3. What is the reason for the loss in efficiency?